alainbryden/bitburner-scripts/README.md

 If you `run autopilot.js` from the terminal, it will start several other scripts.

 You can think of this as the "master orchestrator" script.
-It will kick off `daemon.js` (you primary hacking script), which in turn kicks off several other helper-scripts.
-It will monitor your progress throughout the game and take special actions when it can.
+It will kick off `daemon.js` (your primary hacking script), which in turn kicks off several other helper-scripts.
+It will monitor your progress throughout the game, and take special actions when it can.
 I don't want to spoil too much for those new to the game, but it's worth mentioning that `SF4` is not required, but is highly-recommended to get the full benefit of this script.

 Most scripts can also be run on their own, but are primarily designed to be orchestrated by `autopilot.js` or `daemon.js`.

 ## Manually run scripts

 Some scripts are meant to be manually run as needed.
 Most scripts take arguments to tweak or customize their behaviour based on your preferences or special circumstance.
-More on this in [below](#customizing-script-behaviour-basic).
+More on this [below](#customizing-script-behaviour-basic).
 Run scripts with the `--help` flag to get a list of their arguments, default values, and a brief description of each:
 ![image](https://user-images.githubusercontent.com/2285037/166085058-952b0805-cf4e-4548-8829-1e1ebeb5428b.png)
 You will also see an error-version of this dialog if you make a mistake in how you run the script.